 The training was held at state-of-art residential facility, Anil Agarwal Environment Training Institute (AAETI), Neemli, Rajasthan.

-The training style is based on the ‘Harvard Case Method’ with interactive sessions including practical work done by trainers/trainees.
-The training will be focused on experiential learning – including individual/group interaction, practical group exercises, and interaction with experts, discussions, field visit and documentary films to highlight the best management practices in this sector.
+The training style was based on the ‘Harvard Case Method’ with interactive sessions including practical work done by trainers/trainees.
+The training was focused on experiential learning – including individual/group interaction, practical group exercises, and interaction with experts, discussions, field visit and documentary films to highlight the best management practices in this sector.
 The participants also got an opportunity to learn about different approaches, technologies and business models with focus on planning and designing FSSM and decentralized wastewater treatment systems through hands on exercise called ‘Do It Yourself’- group exercise.

 For more information, kindly contact:

 Mobile: +91 8884646146